ccls/sequencing/README.md

 			Not valid since trinityrnaseq-r20110519
 			( Butterfly/src/src/TransAssembly_allProbPaths.java )

 	Changed ...

 		--paired_fragment_length changed to --group_pairs_distance
+			Although I don't know that that was the right thing to do.

 	Added ...

 		--JM 1G : or some size
+			10G caused a lot of disk activity as I don't have 10G of memory.
+			Downsized to 1G and the test_sample run was done in 20 minutes vs 12 hours!

 Some file checking as been added.
 Many defaults are also now set and are